 Where do we want to go?

 What do we hope to experience?

 The sweet spot to FI

-Sad to say, but at this point in our life, we are not yet ready to travel full time.
-Unlike the monk in the parable, we cannot abandon working just yet, but maybe there is a sweet spot between leaving our jobs and working 40-hour weeks for the next 30 years.
-That sweet spot to us is where we have our necessities covered while enjoying the freedom to do trial retirements for weeks at a time.
+Sad to say, but we are not yet ready to travel full-time at this point in our life.
+Of course, unlike the monk in the parable, we cannot abandon working just yet, but maybe there is a sweet spot between leaving our jobs and working 40-hour weeks for the next 30 years.
+That sweet spot is where we have our necessities covered while enjoying the freedom to do trial retirements for weeks.

-How will that look like?
-Sacrifices will have to be made, budgets strictly followed, our wants gently trimmed.
-Saving for trial retirements must reflect on the budget.
-To do this we first select a couple of cities where we want to do our trial retirement.
-Next, we perform extensive research on the cost of living in the areas where we want to stay for a month.
+What will that look like?
+Sacrifices must be made, budgets strictly followed, and our wants gently trimmed.
+Saving for trial retirements must reflect in the budget.
+To do this, we first select a few cities where we want to do our trial retirement.
+Next, we extensively research the cost of living in the areas where we want to stay for a month.
 We decide where and how much, then we start saving aggressively towards it.
-Off we fly to the next destination, then we pay ourselves with the savings when we come back home.
+Off we fly to the next destination, and we pay ourselves with the savings when we return home.

 Do you want to spend more time doing things you want with the people you love?
-You may have to prioritize working less, that’s alright, you already got the necessities.
-Devote your time and energy enriching yourself and strengthening your bonds with others.
+You may have to prioritize working less, but that’s alright; you already got the necessities.
+Instead, devote your time and energy to enriching yourself and strengthening your bonds with others.

 Take time to find it.
 When you do, please tell us about it in the comments below!

 Is it worth it?